taiwangoldcard/website/README.md

 - `themes/compose/layout` is where you want to. modify the layout
 - `themes/compose/assets/js` is where you want to. modify the layout
 - `themes/compose/assets/sass` is where is the styles. `hugo` will automatically translates it to css
-- `docs` is the "build" folder, where github look at to show the taiwangoldcard.com website
+- `docs` is the "build" folder, where github look at to show the [Taiwan Gold Card](https://taiwangoldcard.com/) website

 ### Deploy changes
 `sh ./deploy.sh`